SLT stands for “Selective Laser Trabeculoplasty”. This is a treatment for glaucoma that is increasingly used around the world.

-- You will be given anti-inflammatory drops to use for a week after the laser.
+- You may be given anti-inflammatory drops to use for a week after the laser.

-You will be seen 2 weeks later followed by another appointment in 6 weeks.
-An effect on pressure is often present by 2 weeks and by 6 weeks, the final effect is often present.
+You will be reviewed in the weeks following the procedure.
+An improvement in pressure is often present by 2 weeks, and by 6 weeks the final effect is often seen.

 - It can be used as additional treatment for glaucoma patients whose pressure are inadequately controlled by drops.

 Some patients develop side effects to drops and laser can help to achieve control.
 It can also be used in patients who are non-compliant.